cyx233/PovertyAnalysis/README.md

 ## Teams

 Teams can consist of 1-4 members.
 Teams have to be chosen by **29th May 2023** and cannot be changed.
 We will open a dummy gradescope assignment for team selection.
 By default, each student is in their own team.
 The grade of all members of a team is the grade given by the team.
+Please note that you need to finalize your project group before making any submissions for the project.

 ## Grades